 Short-Term Option for Migraine Prevention: Frova

 In addition, they are often more refractory to treatment.
-Many women in my headache practice report that their acute treatment, most often an oral triptan like Sumatriptan (Imitrex) works well for most of their migraines but not their menstrual migraines.
-Or, in other cases, the triptan works but the menstrual migraine comes back and can last for 5-7 days.
+Many women in my headache practice report that their acute treatment, most often an oral triptan like Sumatriptan (Imitrex), works well for most of their migraines but not their menstrual migraines.
+Or, in other cases, the triptan works, but the menstrual migraine comes back and can last for 5-7 days.

-Frova was studied in a large, placebo-controlled trial and found to prevent menstrual migraine for 3 cycles in over 50% of the women in the study.
-Significantly, women did not experience rebound headache after the Frova was stopped.
-For these reasons and because Frova has the longest duration of action of all the triptans (26 hour duration), it is particularly well-suited for short-term prevention of menstrual migraine.
+Frova was studied in a large, placebo-controlled trial and found to prevent menstrual migraine for 3 cycles in over 50% of the women in the study.1 Significantly, women did not experience rebound headaches after the Frova was stopped.
+For these reasons and because Frova has the longest duration of action of all the triptans (26-hour duration), it is particularly well-suited for the short-term prevention of menstrual migraine.

 - Day 1: Take a loading dose of Frova 5 mg (take 2 of the 2.5 mg tablets)

 - Day 2-6: Take Frova 2.5 mg twice a day for 5 days

 Is Frova an option for other predictable attacks?

 The question is: Could Frova also be an option for short-term prevention of other predictable migraines such as migraines triggered by high altitude or travel?

 Answer: Yes, and I have had many patients do this quite successfully.
 For example, if a patient is going on a trip to a high altitude and typically experiences migraine at higher altitudes, Frova can be taken the day before going up to the high altitude and stay on the Frova either once or twice a day as short-term prevention during their trip.